“Or… just write me a check, genau? Like a normal person.”

 “Bullshit,” Ekster snapped.
 “Selling art is all you do.”

 Åke laughed dismissively.
 “Oh, yeah, but no ancient statues.
-The only thing I sell is contemporary.”
+The only thing I ever sold is contemporary art.”

 Åke made some vague noises while trying to hold back his own laugh.
-“See, that really depends on how you position the sale.”
+“See, that really depends on how you sell it.
+I can make you want anything and everything.”

 “I can try to piece together a neat little sales story for you,” Åke said after he and Dust had laughed it out.
 “But I’m afraid that’s all, in this case.”